xavidop/telegram-voiceflow-bot/README.md

 });
 ```

-As you can see there are some values that it will be added in our `.env` file.
+As you can see there are some values that will be added to our `.env` file.
 Let's explain how to obtain those variables.

 1. **VersionID**